AndrewDiMola/grammarly-for-developers/examples/editor-sdk-document-domain/readme.md

 [index.html](./public/index.html) and the other HTML files in this repository contain `<div contenteditable>` elements.
 These elements are wrapped with the `<grammarly-editor-plugin>` web component so that Grammarly suggestions display in the specified text areas.

-HTML attributes on `<grammarly-editor-plugin>` toward the bottom of the file configure the Grammarly Text Editor SDK.
+HTML attributes on `<grammarly-editor-plugin>` toward the bottom of the file configure the Grammarly Text Editor Plugin.
 See [index.html](./public/index.html) for the full code example.

 ## Get the code